First-Year Program Learning Community 2024

 This learning community will explore historical events and the ways in which institutional and community organizations can work together to address specific needs related to amongst other things race, class, education, and community.
 Focusing on history and how it has impacted change, students will consider new ways to think, communicate, and make a difference in the world.
 The role of intercultural connections and culturally responsive practices will be discussed.
 In addition, students will have the opportunity to connect theory to practice by closely collaborating with local schools and community organizations on the development of action plans to address specific educational needs.

-RFT: Reflective Tutorial: (Dr. Donovan and Dr. England)
+RFT: Reflective Tutorial: (Dr. England)

-FR 150 Intro to Contemporary French, Culture, and Thought (Dr. Dane Stalcup)
+FR150: Intro to Contemporary French, Culture, and Thought (Dr. Dane Stalcup)

-GOV Intro to Political Theory (Dr. Patricia Moynagh)
+GOV104: Intro to Political Theory (Dr. Patricia Moynagh)

 RFT Reflective Tutorial (Drs.
 Stalcup and Moynagh)